awlondon/d9l294il0oqy-dqr3/docs/archive/01_business-model/03_revenue_streams.md

   - Upfront cash for brand license, design, and initial training.

 - **Ongoing royalties** (% of gross sales)
-  - From memberships, passes, café sales, and events.
+  - From memberships, passes, cafe sales, and events.

 - **Marketing fund contributions**
   - System-wide marketing and brand campaigns.